tahsinAmin/Auto-Search/README.md

 - [x] Error: Request failed with status code 400 (Showing when removing all inputs from the input, cityNAmeT)
 - [x] The start date will fetch data of weather forecast
 - [x] Add Rapid API
-- [x] Sort array of objects for price property
+- [x] Sort array of objects for price property.
+Both Ascending and Descending.
 - [ ] Restrict date from today to next 14 days
 - [ ] Make the toggle work
 - [ ] First make a demo frontend project, then add express to it.